LVisir/app-rental-car/ReadMe.md

 ## Introduction

 The project contains three submodules fetched from three existing projects: the [spring-rental-car](https://github.com/LVisir/spring-rental-car), the [angular-rental-car](https://github.com/LVisir/angular-rental-car) and the [react-rental-car](https://github.com/LVisir/react-rental-car).
 For more info please visit the appropriate page.
 In summary, the application is a rental car system.
 Each user can rent a car and an admin can approve the bookings.
 The goal of the project is to have an easy ready-to-use kubernetes application to study how a normal production cloud software are organized.
 You need docker desktop with his local k8s cluster to make this work.
+If you don't have the local cluster of docker desktop (for example in linux distribution it doesn't exist) skip to this part [docker setup](#docker-setup-no-k8s) where a plain docker environment will be set without the needs of any cluster.

 Because there are submodules to clone the project you must execute
 ```